WilliamMarti/slack-google-image-search/README.md

 # Slack Google Image Search
-use a slack slash command to grab the top image from a google image search
+Use a slack slash command to grab the top image from a google image search

 # What is this?
 Just a super simple script to use Google CSE to grab the top imgur image returned.

 Note: unless you pay google, you'll be limited to 100 returns per day

 # Install